itswadesh/anne-docs2/docs/admin-manual.md

     - 1. S3
     - 2. Filesystem

 The filesystem is the disk space where the application store all the images and other static files.
 The system provides a powerful filesystem abstraction.
-The Filesystem integration provides simple to use drivers for working with local filesystems, Amazon S3 and Azure Cloud Storage.
+The Filesystem integration provides simple to use drivers for working with local filesystems, Amazon S3, and Azure Cloud Storage.
 Even better, it’s amazingly simple to switch between these storage options.

 By default, the platform uses the local public disk.
 The public disk uses the local driver and stores these files in storage/app/public.

 > INFO: To make them accessible from the web, you should create a symbolic link from public/storage to storage/app/public.
-Most of the case the system will just work out of the box but few servers may cause problems creating the symbolic link.
+In most cases, the system will just work out of the box but a few servers may cause problems creating the symbolic link.

-To change the default filesystem, open settings and in settings choose storage provider.
-You can Change the file storage from local to s3 and azure.
+To change the default filesystem, open settings, and in settings choose storage provider.
+You can change the file storage from local to s3 and azure.

 #### Amazon S3 Configuration

-To configure S3, get your own S3 configuration and credentials.
+To configure S3, get your S3 configuration and credentials.
 Now open the .env file and update these keys with your values from Amazon S3.
 For convenience, these environment variables match the naming convention used by the AWS CLI.

 - S3_ACCESS_KEY
 - S3_SECRET